-STAGE 1 Emerging Biliteracy Grades K-3 STAGE 2 Expanding Biliteracy Grades 4-6 STAGE 3 Full Biliteracy Grades 7-8

-PREMISES FOR DATA ANALYSIS (PDA)

-- 1. LAS will meet the state API targets for school wide and LAS significant subgroups - 2.
-LAS will establish new goals upon the official implementation of the new state assessments: Smarter Balanced Tests and English Language Proficiency Assessments (ELPAC) - 3.
-LAS will use the 2014-2015 data as the growth baseline to align with the first year administration of the Smarter Balanced Tests - 4.
-End of Gr 5 standardized test in English data will serve as baseline for Gr 6 -8 students progress - 5.
-End of Grade Level Span CELDT goals will be assessed in the fall of the following year - 6.
-Students who do not reach grade-level benchmarks receive academic intervention, targeting skills and strategies necessary to meet this goal.

-skins and strategies necessary to meet this your.
-1.1 (ENGLISH) 2.1 (ENGLISH) 3.1 (ENGLISH) 80% of all EL students will 80% of all EL students will be at: 90% or more of EL students will be at: a.
-Early Advanced level or above in be reclassified by the end of a.
-Intermediate level or listening and speaking sections Stage 3 above in the listening and and; speaking sections and; b.
-Intermediate level or above in b.
-Early Intermediate level the reading and writing sections of or above in the reading and the CELDT by the end of Stage 2 writing sections of the CELDT by the end of Stage 1 2.2 (ENGLISH) 3.2 (ENGLISH) 70% or more of all Gr 6 students 70% or more of all students will will demonstrate growth on the demonstrate growth on the Smarter Balanced Tests (See PDA Smarter Balanced Tests (See 3-5) PDA 3-5) 2.3 (ENGLISH) 3.3 (ENGLISH) 70% or more of students in 70% or more of students in identified subgroups will identified subgroups will demonstrate growth on the demonstrate growth on the Smarter Balanced Tests (See PDA Smarter Balanced Tests (See 3-5) PDA 3-5) SED Latino SWD EL SED Latino SWD EL
+0 STAGE 1 Emerging Biliteracy Grades K-3 STAGE 2 Expanding Biliteracy Grades 4-6 STAGE 3 Full Biliteracy Grades 7-8 ERNAL Accountability: English Performance LAS will establish new Smarter Balanced Tes LAS will use the 2014 administration of the End of Gr 5 standardi progress End of Grade Level Sp Students who do not IS (PDA) te API targets for school wide and LAS y goals upon the official implementation sts and English Language Proficiency A -2015 data as the growth baseline to a Smarter Balanced Tests zed test in English data will serve as b oan CELDT goals will be assessed in the reach grade-level benchmarks receive ecessary to meet this goal.
+2.1 (ENGLISH) 80% of all EL students will be at: a.
+Early Advanced level or above in listening and speaking sections and; b.
+Intermediate level or above in the reading and writing sections of the CELDT by the end of Stage 2 on of the new state assessments: Assessments (ELPAC) align with the first year aseline for Gr 6 -8 students e fall of the following year EXTERNAL , 2.2 (ENGLISH) 70% or more of all Gr 6 students will demonstrate growth on the Smarter Balanced Tests (See PDA 3-5) 2.3 (ENGLISH) 3.2 (ENGLISH) 70% or more of all students will demonstrate growth on the Smarter Balanced Tests (See PDA 3-5) 3.3 (ENGLISH) 70% or more of students in identified subgroups will demonstrate growth on the Smarter Balanced Tests (See PDA 3-5) SED Latino SWD EL 70% or more of students in identified subgroups will demonstrate growth on the Smarter Balanced Tests (See PDA 3-5) SED Latino SWD EL

-EXTERNAL Accountability: English Performance